ansys/api-eigen-example/doc/source/users_guide/index.rst

 - The gRPC package: ``ansys.eigen.python.grpc``

 Each of these two packages also contains two modules: ``client`` and ``server`` which are the key modules for performing the demos.
-Let's look into each of the two packages (REST and gRPC)
+This section is subdivided into each of the two packages (REST and gRPC).

 ----------------------------------------
-The API REST Eigen Example Python Module
+The API REST Eigen Example Python module
 ----------------------------------------

 .. code:: python